 The History and Development of the property shall describe how the property has reached its present form and the significant changes that it has undergone.
 This information shall provide the important facts needed to support and give substance to the argument that the property meets the criteria of Outstanding Universal Value and conditions of integrity and/or authenticity.

 3. Justification for Inscription

-This section shall indicate the World Heritage criteria (see The comparative analyses Paragraph 77) under which the property is proposed, together prepared by States Parties when with a clearly stated argument for the use of each criterion.
+This section shall indicate the World Heritage criteria (see Paragraph 77) under which the property is proposed, together with a clearly stated argument for the use of each criterion.